-A В С D E F 1 Sectn Page Parag Original Text Suggested Text Comment 85 5.2.1.2 5-4 5 Using BMPs, such as revegetation planning, watering, and using dust suppressants to control fugitive dust.
-Add: Conduct baseline sampling of moss tissue and soils in 50 mi radius of mine site (including in Lake Clark National Park).
-Conduct regular follow up monitoring.
-86 5.2.1.2 5-4 Applying industry-standard BMPs relating to invasive species prevention and management The invasive species mitigations describes only the use of BMPs.
-Industry standards for preventing invasive species have not been particularly successful.
-The DEIS should address how invasive species invasive species have not been particularly successful.
-The DEIS should address how invasive species arrive in the project area or how the project itself could potentially increase or facilitate their arrival section should address the role disturbed colonizing surfaces have on providing opportunity for the invasives, and how the road corridor, material sites, and all disturbed surfaces created by the projec managed to prevent growth of invasives.
-The DEIS also does not address the substantial role that equipment has in providing a vector for the movement of invasive species.
-The location of cleaning equipment is brought to the site should be identified, as should the required cleaning procedures a inspection procedures.
-These procedures should be designed to ensure the project does not bring the project area or transportation corridor through transport of soil on the undercarriage of heavy ere finally, the document should describe how the project will prevent the expansion of invasive species with special attention to how the open, colonizable surfaces in the transportation corridor and mine managed to prevent invasives from taking hold.
-Table 5-2 3 Implementing a fugitive dust plan would reduce the potential for releases of construction-related dust that degrade air and water quality and impact human health.
-Implementing a fugitive dust plan would reduce the potential for releases of heavy metal-enriched dust that degrade air, soil and water quality, kill sensitive biota and impact human health.
-Table 5.2 Use of closed containers to transport concentrate reduces spill potential while trucking, barging, loading, and on the ferry; and eliminates potential for concentrate dust.
-Use of closed containers to transport concentrate reduces spill potential while trucking, barging, loading, and on the ferry.
-Use of year-round vehicle washing stations at the exit of the mine site and any other heavily contaminated areas, strong dust palliatives, and bag house containment for concentrate loading and unloading facilities will help reduce the emission of contaminant- bearing fugitive dusts.
-89 Table 5.2 5-19 2 Add: Procure contracts with native seed growers on the Kenai Peninsula to provide seeds and cutting stock for revegetating degraded or excavated areas in need of restoration.
-If a supply of seeds and cuttings is arranged in advance, it will avoid the inevitable scramble for ma spill requires excavation and restoration.
+۸ В D Г r C 1 Sectn Page Parag Original Text Suggested Text Comment Additional References 85 5-4 5 Add: Conduct baseline sampling of moss tissue and soils in 50 mi radius of mine site (including in Lake Clark National Park).
+Conduct regular follow Additional References 5-4 Applying industry-standard BMPs relating to invasive species prevention and management The invasive species mitigations describes only the use of BMPs.
+Industry standards for preventing spread of invasive species have not been particularly successful.
+The DEIS should address how invasive species could arrive in the project area or how the project itself could potentially increase or facilitate their arrival or spread.
+This section should address the role disturbed colonizing surfaces have on providing opportunity for the spread of invasives, and how the road corridor, material sites, and all disturbed surfaces created by the project will be managed to prevent growth of invasives.
+The DEIS also does not address the substantial role that heavy equipment has in providing a vector for the movement of invasive species.
+The location of cleaning before any equipment is brought to the site should be identified, as should the required cleaning procedures and the inspection procedures.
+These procedures should be designed to ensure the project does not bring invasives into the project area or transportation corridor through transport of soil on the undercarriage of heavy equipment.
+Finally, the document should describe how the project will prevent the expansion of invasive species that do arrive, with special attention to how the open, colonizable surfaces in the transportation corridor and mine area will be managed to prevent invasives from taking hold.
+87 Table 5-2 Page 5-8 3 would reduce the potential for releases of construction-related dust that degrade air and water quality quality, kill sensitive biota and impact Construction-related dust is not the primary issue with fugitive dusts.
+The key issue is the effects of the contaminant-bearing dusts released from mining operations.
+88 Table 5.2 5-19 2 Use of closed containers to transport concentrate reduces spill potential while trucking, barging, loading, and on the ferry; and eliminates potential for concentrate dust. containment for concentrate loading and unloading facilities will help reduce the emission of contaminant- The use of containers is a good spill prevention method, but it does little to prevent the spread of contaminants via fugitive dusts unless one is comparing containers to open haul trucks.
+Most of the contaminant-bearing fugitive dusts are dispersed via vehicle tracking onto road surfaces.
+Actions to reduce dust emissions include: year-round vehicle washing stations at the exit of the mine site, strong dust palliatives, and bag house containment for concentrate loading and unloading facilities (Exponent 2007, Neitlich et al. 2017) 89 Table 5.2 5-19 2 If a supply of seeds and cuttings is arranged in advance, it will avoid the inevitable scramble for materials after a spill requires excavation and restoration.